 Prior to being a runner-up, Kylie was a finalist the year before for Lifeline’s Rising Woman of Spirit.

 Best International Personal Finance Blog: Winner Twice

-When married, Kylie used her married name of Kylie Ofiu for one of her sites.
+When married, Kylie used her married name, Kylie Ofiu for one of her sites.
 This site won Best International Personal Finance Blog in 2012 and 2013.
-Kylie divorced in 2013 and changed her name in 2014 back to her maiden name.
+Kylie divorced in 2013 and changed her surname in 2014 back to her maiden name.